GSA/digital.gov/_posts/2014-11-17-user-experience-impossible-the-line-between-accessibility-and-usability.md

 Accessibility is a benchmark of the quality of our users&#8217; experiences.
 The two are quite different by definition, but in practice, they&#8217;re still separate issues.
 Accessibility means that your audience can _get to_ the content and message you want them to receive.
 It&#8217;s more than just user experience.
 Without accessibility, the user experience—good or bad—_can&#8217;t even happen_.
 So, as the saying goes, &#8220;usability depends on accessibility.&#8221;

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/11/250-x-150-How-to-Use-Assistive-Technology-to-Comply-with-Section-508-with-subtitles-turned-on.jpg"
+{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/11/250-x-150-How-to-Use-Assistive-Technology-to-Comply-with-Section-508-with-subtitles-turned-on.jpg" %}
- as seen on YouTube with the subtitles turned on." %}
 Even people who don&#8217;t have disabilities can&#8217;t access digital media if there are barriers to content.
 What sort of barriers exist for people without disabilities?
 Here are two examples:

   * Our friend Bob&#8217;s brother, Todd, is waiting for his flight in Oakland, and he&#8217;s on his way to meet some new clients.
 He needs to research loans for this last minute meeting, and he&#8217;d like to watch a video on the Small Business Administration&#8217;s site or its YouTube channel.
 Unfortunately, it&#8217;s so noisy in the waiting area that he can&#8217;t hear the video, and he left his earbuds in his gym bag at home.
 How can he get the content from the video that he can&#8217;t hear?